Valenciennes: First World War

-Valenciennes was retaken after bitter fighting in 1918, by British and Canadian troops (one of whose soldiers, a recipient of the Victoria Cross Sergeant Hugh Cairns, was honoured in 1936 when the city named an avenue after him).
-Canada named a mountain, Valenciennes Mountain, after the town in 1920.

-Second World War

-On May 10, 1940, the town's inhabitants fled by road and it was abandoned to looters from the French army.
-A huge fire devoured the heart of the town, fuelled in particular by a fuel depot.
-German troops then occupied the ruined city on May 27.
-Former Prince Wilhelm was wounded in Valenciennes and later died of his wounds.

-On September 2, 1944, after bloody fighting, American troops entered Valenciennes and liberated the city.

 1945 to present

 The town's first antenna was set up in Lille in 1964, then the Centre universitaire was set up in 1970, becoming independent in 1979 as the University of Valenciennes and Hainaut-Cambrésis.

 In 2005, a local resident, Isabelle Dinoire, became the first person to have a partial face transplant.

 Geography

 Climate

-Valenciennes has a oceanic climate (Köppen climate classification Cfb).
+Valenciennes has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Valenciennes is 11.0 C. The average annual rainfall is 694.1 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 18.7 C, and lowest in January, at around 3.9 C. The highest temperature ever recorded in Valenciennes was 40.9 C on 25 July 2019; the coldest temperature ever recorded was -14.9 C on 7 January 2009.

 Population

 Main sights

 The Hindenburg Line ran through Valenciennes during World War I, leading to extensive destruction.
 Valenciennes was again almost completely destroyed during World War II, and has since been rebuilt in concrete.